myresignationletter.co.uk FREE

 Can I change my mind after resigning?

 Once you have given notice, you cannot withdraw it unilaterally.
 Your employer has to agree to cancel it.
-If you change your mind, speak to your manager as soon as possible.
-Many employers will agree to retract a resignation, especially if it was given in haste.
+If you change your mind, speak to your manager as soon as possible — many employers will agree to retract a resignation, especially if it was given in haste.
+If your employer refuses, the resignation stands and your notice period continues to run.

 Will resigning affect my benefits or Universal Credit?